fat-potato-uk/rest-demo-2c/README.md

 ###### Beware, here be dragons!
 _Now, as mentioned before, we are committing a few subtle faux pas in our approach.
-By virtue of the ordering_ _and use of `List` collections, should the second test be run first (as Junit guarantees no order of execution)_ _we don't cause the first test to break.
-This may also be described as dumb luck.
+By virtue of the ordering_ _and use of `List` as our collection, should the second test be run first (as Junit guarantees no order of execution)_ _we don't cause the first test to break.
+This may also be described as dumb luck or a bad test.
 We will look in the next_ _challenge to correct this!_

 ##### And now for the rest